-Raymond has more than 20 years of experience as a construction lawyer who represents owners, contractors, and design professionals in all phases of the construction and dispute resolution process.
+Raymond has more than 25 years of experience as a construction lawyer who represents owners, contractors, and design professionals in all phases of the construction and dispute resolution process.
 He has litigated numerous significant construction claims, from the owner, contractor, and design professional's perspectives, and has tried cases in state and federal courts and in arbitrations.
 In addition, Raymond has drafted and negotiated design, construction, and procurement contracts for major national and international construction projects.
+He serves as co-chair of the Construction Law Group.

 Raymond worked as a design professional from 1989-94 and has experience in all aspects of the design and construction process, so clients benefit from his experience as a lawyer as well as a design professional.